2013 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features Of The 2013 Dime

-Understanding the design elements and physical characteristics of the 2013 dime is essential for collectors and enthusiasts seeking to authenticate coins, assess their condition, and identify valuable varieties or errors.
+Understanding the design elements and physical characteristics of the 2013 dime is essential for collectors seeking to authenticate coins, assess condition, and identify valuable varieties or errors.

-By examining the obverse, reverse, and technical specifications in detail, collectors can make informed decisions when evaluating these coins and distinguish genuine pieces from counterfeits or damaged specimens.
+By examining the obverse, reverse, and technical specifications carefully, you can distinguish genuine pieces from counterfeits or damaged specimens — and spot the details that drive value.

 The Obverse Of The 2013 Dime

-The obverse features a left-facing profile portrait of President Franklin D. Roosevelt, rendered in designer John R. Sinnock’s enduring design that conveys dignity and strength through its clean, classical composition.
-The word “LIBERTY” appears along the upper rim in front of Roosevelt’s face, while “IN GOD WE TRUST” is inscribed in smaller lettering below his chin.
+The obverse features a left-facing profile of President Franklin D. Roosevelt, rendered in Chief Engraver John R. Sinnock’s clean, classical style.
+The word “LIBERTY” arcs along the upper rim, while “IN GOD WE TRUST” appears in smaller lettering below Roosevelt’s chin.

-The date “2013” is positioned at the lower right portion of the coin.
-Designer John R. Sinnock’s initials “JS” are subtly placed just below the neckline truncation.
-Since 1968, the mint mark has appeared on the obverse above the date, with “P” indicating Philadelphia, “D” for Denver, and “S” for San Francisco proof strikes.
+The date “2013” sits at the lower right, with Sinnock’s initials “JS” subtly placed just below the neckline.
+Since 1968, the mint mark has appeared on the obverse above the date — “P” for Philadelphia, “D” for Denver, and “S” for San Francisco proof strikes.

 The Reverse Of The 2013 Dime

-The reverse displays a central torch symbolizing liberty, flanked by an olive branch on the left representing peace and an oak branch on the right symbolizing strength and independence.
+The reverse centers on a lit torch representing liberty, flanked by an olive branch (peace) on the left and an oak branch (strength and independence) on the right.
+This symbolic trio reflects the ideals that emerged from World War II’s end.

 Other Features Of The 2013 Dime

-The 2013 dime measures 17.90 millimeters in diameter and weighs 2.27 grams, making it the smallest and thinnest U.S. coin currently minted for circulation.
-The coin features a reeded edge and is composed of 75% copper and 25% nickel over a pure copper center.
+The 2013 dime measures 17.90 millimeters in diameter and weighs 2.27 grams, making it the smallest and thinnest U.S. coin in current circulation.
+It has a reeded edge containing 118 individual reeds — a security feature that prevents counterfeiting and coin clipping.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)